aki5/containet/README.md

 	overlayfs is used, instead of aufs).
 ```

-All the fs paramters (-r, -t, -w) can be omitted, in which case no changes
+All the mount name space paramters (-r, -t, -w) can be omitted, in which case
-are made to the mount name space.
-If no path to the switch is supplied, no
+no changes are made to the mount name space.
+If no -s flag is supplied,
-network interface will be created for the container.
-The -4 switch can also
+no network interface will be created for the container beyond the loopback
-be omitted, in which case no address will be assigned up front (but code in
+device.
+The -4 switch can also be omitted, in which case no address will be
-the container can still assign any address it wants).
+assigned up front (but code in the container can still assign any address it
+wants).

-Regardless of the mount name space configuration, containet will mount the
+Regardless of the mount name space configuration, containode will mount the
 following file systems before executing the program

 ```